Good indentation

-YAML (YAML Ain’t Markup Language) is a human-readable data serialization format that’s widely used for configuration files, data exchange, and more.
-Its simplicity and readability make it a popular choice, but YAML’s flexibility can also lead to errors if not handled carefully.
+YAML (YAML Ain’t Markup Language) is a popular data serialization format used in configuration files, data exchange, and more.
+Its simplicity and human-readability make it a favorite among developers, but YAML’s flexibility can also lead to errors if not handled carefully.
 Writing clean YAML files is essential to ensure your configurations are error-free, maintainable, and easy to understand.

-In this blog post, we’ll share the top 10 tips for writing clean YAML files to help you avoid common pitfalls and create well-structured, error-free YAML documents.
+In this blog post, we’ll share 10 practical tips for writing clean YAML files that will save you time, reduce errors, and improve collaboration.

 person: